Marquez looking for old MotoGP magic at American Grand Prix

 Races in Argentina, Finland, Japan, Thailand, Australia and Malaysia were scrapped this year.
 The Texas race comes just as Austin, which experienced a surge of summer and fall COVID-19 cases and hospitalizations, moved down a notch from its most severe levels of health warnings and protocols.

-Quartararo will start Sunday with a 48-point lead over Bagnaia, who has won the last two races.
+Quartararo will start Sunday with a 48-point lead over Bagnaia.
 After Austin, there will be three races left in the season.

-Quartararo was third-fastest in Friday’s practice, with Bagnaia sixth.
+Bagnaia and Quartararo have both sharply criticized the bumpy track conditions this week as a potential safety issue.
+The track surface has been a recurring problem for motorcycle racers for several years.
+The Circuit of the Americas was built to host the Formula One U.S. Grand Prix and also hosted a NASCAR race this year.

 Quartararo noted he’ll be looking to protect his lead without taking any big risks with the title so close in hand.